MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 ## One-box vs enterprise configurations

-All configurations have at least a single web node and single compute node:

-+ A **web node** acts as an HTTP REST endpoint with which users can interact directly to make API calls.
-The web node accesses data in the database, and send jobs to the compute node.
+All configurations have at least a single web node and single compute node. **Web nodes** act as HTTP REST endpoints with which users can interact directly to make API calls.
+Web nodes also access the data in the database and send requests to the compute node for processing.

-+ A **compute node** is used to execute R code as a session or service.
+**Compute nodes** are used to execute R code as a session or service.
 Each compute node has its own pool of R shells.
+By default, a SQLite 3.7+ database is installed, but you can, and in some cases must, install and [use a SQL Server (Windows) or PostgreSQL (Linux)](configure-remote-database.md) database instead.

-There are two types of configuration:
+R Server offers two types of configuration for operationalization/deployment:
-1. **One-box**: the simplest configuration is a single web node and compute node on a single machine, which is described in this article.
+1. **One-box configuration**: the simplest configuration is a single web node and compute node on a single machine, which is described in this article.

-1. **Enterprise**: a configuration where multiple nodes are configured on multiple machines along with other enterprise features as described in the **[Enterprise configuration](configure-enterprise.md)**configure-enterprise article.
+1. **Enterprise configuration**: a configuration where multiple nodes are configured on multiple machines along with other enterprise features.
+This configuration is described in detail in the **[Enterprise configuration](configure-enterprise.md)** article.

-This feature uses a SQLite 3.7+ database by default, but can be [configured to use SQL Server (Windows) or PostgreSQL (Linux)](configure-remote-database.md).

 ## Supported platforms for Operationalization

->[!Important]
->The operationalization feature for Microsoft R Server is supported on:
+The operationalization feature for Microsoft R Server is supported on:
->- Windows Server 2012 R2, Windows Server 2016
+- Windows Server 2012 R2, Windows Server 2016
->- Ubuntu 14.04, Ubuntu 16.04,
+- Ubuntu 14.04, Ubuntu 16.04,
->- CentOS/RHEL 7.x
+- CentOS/RHEL 7.x

 <a name="onebox"></a>